morrna/calorie-tracker-pwa/README.md

 A simple, flexible, and offline-capable calorie tracking Progressive Web App built with React, TypeScript, and IndexedDB.

 This app fills a gap in my experience of the calorie tracking landscape.
-Commercial apps often demand a level of detail that doesn't match real life $mdash;
+Commercial apps often demand a level of detail that doesn't match real life &mdash;
 sometimes I want to meticulously log a home-cooked meal, and sometimes I just need to quickly record "snack, about 200 calories" without friction.
 Spreadsheets offer the flexibility I want but are painfully clunky on a phone.